miklevin/MikeLev.in/_posts/2022-12-28-analyzing-the-karate-club-3d-node-graph.md

 ---
 date: 2022-12-28
 title: Analyzing the Karate Club 3D Node Graph
-permalink: /blog/analyzing-the-karate-club-3d-node-graph/
 headline: Creating a 3D Rotating Network Node Graph with Plotly and NetworkX
 description: I'm creating a 3D rotating shape from a website using Linux Jupyter on Windows.
 I'm analyzing the Karate Club 3D Node Graph and have written code to plot it.
 I'm exploring NetworkX, a Python library for creating and manipulating graphs, to create a networkx.classes.graph.Graph object and plotting nodes and edges in 3D space.
 I'm using Plotly to generate a 3D rotating network node graph with different colored nodes.
 keywords: Karate Club, 3D Node Graph, Linux, Jupyter, Windows, NetworkX, Python, Plotly, Graph, Nodes, Edges, Colors, Labels, Spring Layout, URLs, Links, Figure
-categories: linux, python, jupyter
+categories: python, labels, linux, jupyter, urls
+permalink: /blog/analyzing-the-karate-club-3d-node-graph/
 layout: post
 ---

 I'm pursuing a dream that I've had for awhile now to graph the data from a crawled website so that you can interact with it like a 3D rotating shape.
 This